ProfessorJames/hangman/README.md

 * Ensure a single-page layout for straightforward navigation.
 * Offer ongoing feedback on performance throughout the game.
 * Provide a clear indication of the game's start and end.
-* Implement input validation to minimize errors.
+* Implement input validation.
 * Deliver feedback on the user's input throughout the game rounds.

 ### Expectations
+* I expect to have the rules of the game explained to me
 * I expect to know when the game starts and finishes
-* I expect to have the rules of the game explained to me
 * I expect input validation to ensure accurate letter guesses
 * I expect to receive feedback on my accuracy in guessing letters
 * I expect to receive feedback on how many lives are remaining